20 Anki Add-ons/Plugins

 Personally, I don’t ever recommend resetting your own stats.

 If you have a lot of backlog, just plod through it one at a time.
-Resetting your stats is essentially the same thing anyway, so you might as well try and remember what you can from your reviews instead of starting from word-go.
+Resetting your stats is essentially the same thing anyway, so you might as well try to remember what you can from your reviews instead of starting from word-go.

 This isn’t really an add-on in itself, more of a library of the top used add-ons.